IGME-202-2231/project-1-TB516/README.md

 ## Game Design

--   Camera Orientation: _How are the art assets viewed from? (ie. topdown or side)_
+-   Camera Orientation: The game will be viewed from the side.
--   Camera Movement: _How does the camera move in your game? (if at all)_
+-   Camera Movement: As of currently, the camera is fixed with the player moving around the screen.
+It will likely stay like this, but screen wrapping will probably be removed.
--   Player Health: _How are you handling player health? (healthbar, lives, ?)_
+-   Player Health: The player will have 3 lives, with each hit taken removing a life.
+(Lives amount subject to change.)
--   End Condition: _How does a game/round/level end?_
+-   End Condition: Each level would likely end by either clearing all the enemies or defeating a stronger miniboss/boss at the end.
--   Scoring: _How does the player earn points in your game?_
+-   Scoring: Points would be gathered by killing enemies and/or clearing levels.

 ### Game Description